dutta-sh/coupon_analysis/README.md

 - coupons with 1d validity has mmore odds
 - gender doesnt necessarily play an important role
 - people who are single, or married (and also have children) have a higher chance of acceptance

+## Summary & Conclusion
+- There are multiple factors that help determine the odds of accepting a coupon
+- Its hard to determine which factor has a stringer influence over others
+- Weather, time of the day, income, frequency of visit - almost everyone of these have a correlation with the acceptance rate
+- Every type of coupon is unique:
+  	- Cheap restaurants and coffee houses are more acceptable to younger and low-mid income people
+	- Bars have a strong relationship with the frequency of visit
+	- Costly restaurants are more acceptable among higher income groups
+	- Warmer weather has a strong relationship with almost all coupon types
+	- No urgent destination also increases the odds of acceptance

+While we are able to determine many relationships, its hard to determine which ones exert more influence.
+At the same time, since there are so many parameters, its next to impossible to try out all possible combinations and come to a conclusion manually.
+The ability to use a ML model to analyze all the parameters would probably yield more useful results without extensive manual effort and in a shorter time span.